yabetse-geb/ShutEyeShowdownConcept_backend/design/concepts/api-generation.md

 - `competitionId` must refer to an existing competition.

 **Effects:**
+- Retrieves all score entries for the competition.
+- Calculates the total score for each user.
 - Returns a ranked list of all participants in the competition, including their position, user ID, and total score.

 **Request Body:**